omegabenefits/omega-network-admin/README.txt

 = 1.2.8 =
 * adminbar menu item to download CSV export of all sites
 * netlify deploy badge on site tiles
+* show Local DEV when site has option enabled

 = 1.2.7 =
 * local dev notice in admin bar